qiancai/pingcap-docsite-preview/markdown-pages/en/tidbcloud/master/tidb-cloud/features.md

 # Features

-This document lists the feature support status for different TiDB Cloud plans, including TiDB Cloud Starter, Essential, and Dedicated.
+This document lists the feature support status for different TiDB Cloud plans, including {{{ .starter }}}, Essential, and Dedicated.

 > **Tip:**
 >